 Parent PLUS Loan- These loans allow a parent to pay for education expenses for their dependent undergraduate students.
 Student must complete a FAFSA.
 There are specific regulations as to how much a parent can borrow, depending on the amounts of other financial aid received by the student.
 These loans are credit based, and some parents will not qualify.
 Parent PLUS Loans are funded and credit decision made by the U.S. Department of Education.
 For more information on Parent Plus Loans, please check our PLUS loan page.
 Interest accrues while student is in school, however plus borrowers may be able to defer both interest and principle payments until the student leaves school or falls below half-time enrollment.

 Alternative student loans - These loans are credit based student loans.
 Some students may not qualify for this type of loan, which is usually taken in addition to the Stafford loans.
 Alternative loans may or may not require a co-signer.
 You may use any lender that you wish (community bank, student loan lender, etc).
 For more information, visit our alternative loans page.
-If you wish to check on the status of your alternative student loan, please follow the link to ELM Resources.

 First Time Borrowers